erapsch/erapsch.github.io/_pages/cv.md

 2. Research Intern (3x): research tasks in Financial Mathematics (CREST, Paris) and Complex Geometry (Institut Fourier, Grenoble)
 3. Tutor (3x), Universität Freiburg

+I worked on a large range of topics in mathematics, with strong interest in the connection to economics and finance.
+This resulted in a roughly 250-pages monograph on Probability, Game, and Decision Theory.
+I have held about two dozens scientific presentations at international conferences, workshops, seminars, several of them on invitation.
+See <a href="/research">**research**</a> for more information.

+I taught in pure and applied math programmes as well as in service courses for engineers, in small and huge formats.
+This included manifold organisational tasks, supervising of teaching assistants, preparing pedagogic material, and holding classes.
+See <a href="/teaching">**teaching**</a> for more information.

 ## Education

 I studied Mathematics as a primary subject, and also, as secondary subjects, Economics, German Literature, History, and Physics, in Berlin (TU, HU), Oxford, Lyon (ENS), and Freiburg.